adi1998/WeaponFusion/README.md

 ### [Experimental] Same weapon fusion

 There is also experimental support for fusing two aspects of same weapon.
-It can only be enabled through the ImGui menu (default keybind: INSERT).
+It can only be enabled through the ImGui menu (default keybind: INSERT) or the r2modman config editor.

 ![ImGui menu](images/imgui.png)

 ## Some Limitations/Issues

-- ~~A weapon cannot be fused with another aspect of itself.~~
 - Aspect of Pan as primary does nothing
 - Minor Aspect of Hel doesn't disable some omega attacks during Valkyrie Form
 - Some aspects which didn't make sense to have just its specials didn't make it in (Eos, Moros, Medea)